huangwei-pku/huangwei-pku.github.io/research.md

 ### Pulications & Forthcoming

+**Early Childhood Exposure to Health Insurance and Adolescent Outcomes: Evidence from Rural China.** with Hong Liu, Forthcoming, *Journal of Development Economics*.

 [**Fertility Restrictions and Life Cycle Outcomes: Evidence from the One Child Policy in China,**](https://direct.mit.edu/rest/article-abstract/103/4/694/97774/Fertility-Restrictions-and-Life-Cycle-Outcomes?redirectedFrom=fulltext)
  (with Xiaoyan Lei and Ang Sun), *Review of Economics and Statistics*, 2021; 103 (4): 694–710.